 In this pictoral slideshow you will find colorful scenics in and around Bisbee, Arizona describing what is so unique about this old copper mining town.Continue reading

-A self-guided tour of some of the unique and colorful homes, historic and otherwise around the downtown area of BisbeeContinue reading
+A self-guided tour of some of the unique historic and colorful homes, around the old downtown area of Bisbee.Continue reading

 Our April 2012 road trip took us first to the ghost town of Gleeson (yes, that’s how they spelled it).
 After a look around at some of the ruins, we headed west toward Tombstone on a dirt road for just a few miles until we saw the sign for Rattlesnake Crafts, one of Southern Arizona’s stranger places.
 John & Sandy Weber make and sell wallets, belts, and other items out of rattlesnake skins.
 They also have a significant collection of gems and Old West artifacts.Continue reading